 - Finally, the individual provinces are allowed to nominate certain workers with Canadian experience for permanent residence; though these programs are usually intended for people working in skilled jobs, there are some programs for “semi-skilled” occupations as well.

-Foreign Skilled Workers
+Foreign Skilled Workers Applying for Canadian PR

 - If you have education and work experience in a skilled occupation, you may be able to apply for permanent residence in Canada without having worked here first; this program is now administered through Express Entry.